ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/sales-orders-and-offers.md

 # Sales Orders & Offers

 ## Assignment logic
-Sales Person assignment is automatically triggered whenever a Sales Order or Offer is saved, and the *Sales Person* field is empty.
+Sales Person assignment is automatically triggered whenever a **Sales Order** or **Offer** is saved, and the *Sales Person* field is empty.
-This enables the system to evaluate the context of the document and assign it to the most appropriate person in charge.
+This enables the system to evaluate the context of the document and assign it to the most appropriate **Sales Person** in charge.

 The logic follows these main steps: